Gurpreet2204/kleros-v2/README.md

 $ npm i -g hardhat-shorthand

 $ hardhat-completion install
-✔ Which Shell do you use ? · bash
+✔ Which Shell do you use? · bash
 ✔ We will install completion to ~/.bashrc, is it ok ? (y/N) · true

 $ exec bash